nextapps-de/mikado/README.md

 - `{{! data.comment }}` escape the value before print out (SSR only)
 - `{{ datestr }}` access the variable which was created by inline syntax before
 - `style="opacity: {{ state.selected === data.id '1' ?
 '0.5' }}"` example of dynamic attribute value
-- `change="select-active:root"` assign the route named "select-active" and forward the event to the element which has the attribute "root" assigned to it (so the target inside the root functions becomes the forwarded element)
+- `change="select-active:root"` assign the route named "select-active" and forward the event to the element which has the given attribute name assigned to it or in this case "root" points to the components root <tr> (so the target inside the root function becomes the forwarded element)
 - `selected="data.active === 'yes'"` when dynamic attribute values results to boolean "false" (not string) it will be removed from the element, because some attributes enables just by their existence (consider an option element having selected="false" will end up also as a truthy selection state)

 <!--